 Since 2016, remotely piloted aircraft (RPA) have surpassed helicopters to become the second most common aircraft type involved in an accident.
+However, over this period (2016-2019) there were no injuries involving an RPA, whereas there were 16 fatal, 30 serious, and 44 minor injuries resulting from an occurrence involving a helicopter.

 Further, the number of manned aircraft experiencing near encounters with an RPA also increased significantly over the study period.

-2014 to 2018 accident rates
+2014 to 2019 accident rates

-For the first time, statistics in this report have been organised around the type of aircraft activity being conducted, rather than the operational regulation.
-Due to the availability of activity data (departures and hours flown data), it was only possible to calculate accident and fatal accident rates over the five-year period 2014-2018.
+Statistics in this report have been organised around the type of aircraft activity being conducted, rather than the operational regulation.
+Due to the availability of activity data (departures and hours flown data), it was only possible to calculate accident and fatal accident rates over the six-year period 2014-2019.